-(2) The principles of privacy by design and privacy by default have to be applied e.g. according to the EU GDPR.
-The EU e-privacy directive needs to be adopted as soon as possible, including a regulation on the use of search engine data and communication software.
+(2) The principles of privacy by design and privacy by default have to be applied.
+Governments should introduce data protection regulation and continue to improve and implement existing legislation such as the GDPR.
+E-privacy legislation needs to be adopted as soon as possible, including a regulation on the use of search engine data and communication software.
 Tracking has to be limited.
 Data processors have to ensure all regulations of data protection are applied during the whole process of data handling.
-Within the EU, customers have the right to have their data deleted by the data processors without undue delay.
 A violation of data protection law or against fundamental rights has to be prosecuted.
 This includes rigorous and consequent follow-up on nuisances and scandals even if commercial interest might be impaired.

 (3) Warranties need to become much more consumer-friendly.
 Transparency of a product’s durability has to increase through a mandatory identification of its life span by the producer.
 This includes a labeling system that transparently and comprehensibly informs customers of maximum service life (e.g. of expandable parts), of durability, reparability and modularity of a product.
-Consumer protection laws should introduce “willful deception” as an element of offense for any case of planned obsolescence.
-Ten or more years minimum durability for expandable parts of consumer goods would involve hardly any additional costs for producers but could increase a product’s durability tremendously.
-An appropriate EU regulation has to be implemented immediately.
+Any case of planned obsolescence should be considered a criminal offense on the bases of “willful deception”, and be regulated accordingly through consumer protection laws.

 (4) The fundamental right to property should include the right to repair.
 All producers and retailers should make expandable parts accessible to all market actors during the service life of a product.
 The price of expandable parts needs to be reasonable and justifiable in relation to production costs.
 A legal claim for accessible expandable parts has to be ensured.
-Any data or documentation relevant for repairs as well as specific tools have to be supplied to repair facilities at low to no costs.
+Any data or documentation relevant for repairs as well as specific tools should be supplied to repair facilities at low to no costs.
 Information concerning repair-friendliness of a product has to be easy to spot for customers.
-Existing eco-labels should include durability and reparability.